dougeby/IntuneDocs/InTuneDocs/deploy-use/mobile-threat-defense.md

 [!INCLUDE[classic-portal](../includes/classic-portal.md)]

 Intune Mobile Threat Defense connectors allow you to leverage your chosen Mobile Threat Defense vendor as a source of information for your compliance policies and conditional access rules.
-This allows IT Administrators to add a layer of protection to their corporate resources, specifically from compromised mobile devices accessing sensitive corporate resources.
+This allows IT Administrators to add a layer of protection to their corporate resources such as Exchange and Sharepoint, specifically from compromised mobile devices.

 ## What problem does this solve?